Release Notes¶

 the NGSolve finite element library, new linear algebra algorithms, various

-usability improvements, as well as a redesign of pyMOR’s
+VectorArray usability improvements, as well as a redesign of pyMOR’s

-projection algorithms based on RuleTables
+projection algorithms based on RuleTables.

 Especially we would like to highlight the addition of various system-theoretic